-A pregnancy prevention programme (PPP) is a set of interventions aimed at minimising pregnancy exposure during treatment with a medicinal product with known or potential teratogenic effects.
-The scope of such a programme is to ensure that female patients are not pregnant when starting therapy and do not become pregnant during the course of and/or soon after stopping the therapy.
+A pregnancy prevention programme (PPP) is a set of interventions aimeding to at minimise minimising pregnancy exposure during treatment with a medicinal product with known or potential teratogenic effects.
+The scope of such a programme is to ensure that female patients are not pregnant when starting therapy or and do not become pregnant during the course of and/or soon after stopping the therapy.
 It could also target male patients when use of a medicinal product by the biological father might have a negative effect on pregnancy outcome.